-(d) Valuation of Long Lived Assets
+(d) Valuation of Goodwill and Long Lived Assets

-We periodically review the useful lives and the carrying values of our long-lived assets.
+We periodically review the useful lives and the carrying values of our long-lived assets and annually test for impairment of goodwill or more frequently if there are any triggering events.
 We review for impairment in long-lived assets whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
-If the sum of the undiscounted future cash flows expected to result from the use and eventual disposition of an asset is less than its carrying amount, it is considered to be impaired.
+If the sum of the undiscounted future cash flows expected to result from the use and eventual disposition of a long-lived asset is less than its carrying amount, it is considered to be impaired.
 An impairment loss is measured at the amount by which the carrying amount of the asset exceeds its fair value; which is estimated as the expected future cash flows discounted at a rate commensurate with the risks associated with the recovery of the asset.